Top Tips for starting childcare/school

-COMMUNICATE.
-Talk with your child about starting school.
+Communicate!
+Talk with your child about starting childcare or school.
 What do they think it will be like?
 What are they most looking forward to?
 Is there anything they are unsure or worried about?
-Find some regular quiet time and keep listening to your child's feelings about school.
+Find some regular quiet time and keep listening to your child's feelings about childcare/school.

-Here are some further top tips to help you and your child start school.
+Some top tips to help you and your child start childcare or school

 Playing and exploring